qcri-social/AIDR/Output.md

 The aidr-output module also allow users to subscribe to an HTTP interface for receiving a live stream of items for a collection.

+# Design element: no explicit per-collection start

+The aidr-output module does not require an explicit per-collection start.
+Instead, it listens to the Redis queue to which aidr-tagger writes, and every time it detects a new collection, it creates a new buffer for that collections.
+Buffered are destroyed if inactive for a long time, to preserve memory.

 # Packages

 * qa.qcri.aidr.output.getdata implements the querying interface.